 Update: check out our Crowdfunding video benchmark, we asked 100 campaigns about their videos to learn what works, what doesn't and how much to spend on your Kickstarter/Indiegogo video?.
 Also if you are looking for kickstarter video production companies in SF, LA, NY check out these newly released rankings: the best Kickstarter video production companies in San Francisco, the best Kickstarter video production companies in New York, and the best Kickstarter video production companies in Los Angeles.

-Hi guys, Libby here at Videopixie HQ this time bringing you our favorite Kickstarter videos of 2015.
+Hi guys, Libby here at Videopixie HQ this time bringing you our favorite Kickstarter videos this year.
 We spent a long time analysing what makes them good to give you the inside look into crafting a successful campaign.
 By letting you in on these secrets, you will be able to take charge of your video project, and importantly, your production budget.

 Today we will be reviewing 8 videos, counting down to our top fav of this year.

 #8 - Winnebago campaign video

 At number 8, we’ve got The Winnebago Workshop.
 This campaign is for an art endeavor and boy does the video evoke a sense of taste and style.
 What really works here is the combination of music, color grading, and editing.
 As you watch this video, you can tell that a really creative team put this together.

 The camera work does not follow industry standard and is full of movement, but it works!
 Using out-take laughs and unusual b-roll makes for a personal yet exposing watching experience.
 It’s almost a mini 2 minute documentary about the artist Alec Soth.

 At times, it’s hard to tell if the voice over should be taken seriously or not, and this tension creates a really amazing narrative.